Connect with others who understand.

 Written by Suzanne Mooney

-If you are living with hypertrophic cardiomyopathy (HCM), eating a heart-healthy diet can reduce the risk of disease progression and help you feel your best.
-HCM is a cardiovascular disease that causes the heart muscle to thicken, often in the left ventricle, making it difficult for the heart to pump blood.
+If you’re living with hypertrophic cardiomyopathy (HCM), eating a heart-healthy diet can reduce the risk of disease progression and help you feel your best.
+HCM is a cardiovascular disease that causes the heart muscle to thicken.
+It often affects the septum and left ventricle, making it difficult for the heart to pump blood.

 Although medication and surgery are common treatments for HCM, your cardiologist may also recommend lifestyle changes that support heart health.
 Their suggestions may vary based on your diagnosis, treatment goals, physical activity, and overall health.

-Before making any changes to your diet, talk with your doctor to ensure you eat the right foods.
-Here are five tips to help guide the conversation.
+Before making any changes to your diet, talk with your doctor to make sure you’re eating the right foods for your specific situation.
+Here are five tips to help guide your conversation.

 1. Stay Hydrated

 Water is essential to life.
-It aids digestion, regulates your body temperature, lubricates your joints, and more.
+It helps digestion, regulates your body temperature, lubricates your joints, and more.
 It also helps your heart pump approximately 2,000 gallons of blood every day.

-If your body does not have enough water, your heart has to work harder, which can cause it to beat faster.
-Dehydration can also cause or worsen some symptoms of HCM, which include dizziness and shortness of breath.
+If your body doesn’t have enough water, your heart has to work harder, which can cause it to beat faster.
+According to the American College of Cardiology, dehydration can also cause or worsen some symptoms of HCM, which include dizziness and shortness of breath.
 You can help your heart do its job by staying hydrated and providing it with the fluids it needs to function.

 If you do an Internet search for “How much water should I drink?” you will likely see the standard recommendation of eight glasses of water per day.
 However, this number does not account for your age, weight, activity levels, and other factors.
 Some people need more water, while others need less.
-For people living with HCM, too much water can be detrimental because it can lead to fluid buildup, so finding the right balance is essential.
-Ask your doctor for guidance.
+Ask your doctor how much water you should be drinking and follow their instructions.

 Other Hydration Options